Are You Ready to Build a Living Classroom?

-The authors and contributors to this guide (see Acknowledgements) hope that other PSE and LTC organizations will be inspired to become part of this new innovative, educational and workforce development strategy.
+The authors and contributors to this guide (see Acknowledgements) hope that other PSE and LTC organizations will be inspired to become part of this innovative educational and workforce development strategy.
 This model extends the capacity of current approaches to PSE and placement relationships by increasing options for collaborative work to meet increasing and changing workforce needs.

 What’s in the Guide?

 The Implementation Guide introduces 10 building blocks for a successful Living Classroom:

 Explore the Potential for the Living Classroom

 3) Identify Win-Win Opportunities and Develop Shared Values

 4) Formalize the Collaboration